bazelbuild/rules_swift/doc/proto_migration.md

 )
 ```

-Note that you must declare deps between the new swift_proto_library targets parallel to those between the proto_library targets,
+Note that you must declare deps between the new `swift_proto_library` targets
-and that the autogenerated Swift module names of the new targets are derived from the target labels of the swift_proto_library targets,
+parallel to those between the `proto_library` targets, and that the autogenerated Swift module names
+of the new targets are derived from the target labels of the `swift_proto_library` targets,
-not the proto_library targets as before.
+not the `proto_library` targets as they were before.

-If you wish, you may set the module_name attribute on the new swift_proto_library targets as you would any other swift_library target.
+If you wish, you may set the `module_name` attribute on the new `swift_proto_library` targets
+as you would any other `swift_library` target.

-## 2. swift_grpc_library
+## 2. Swift GRPC Library

-Given the following proto_library target where service.proto contains the definition
+Given the following `proto_library` target where `service.proto` contains the definition
 for the Echo service with an RPC named Echo which takes an EchoRequest and returns an EchoResponse:

 ```